reicalasso/beyond_transformer/docs/archive/architectural_diagram.md

-# Neural State Machine Architectural Diagram
+# PULSE Architectural Diagram

-This document presents the architectural diagram of the Neural State Machine, defining the forward/backward flow and interactions between memory, attention, and state variables.
+This document presents the architectural diagram of the PULSE, defining the forward/backward flow and interactions between memory, attention, and state variables.

 ## 1. High-Level Module Diagram

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
-│                        Neural State Machine (NSM)                           │
+│                        PULSE (PULSE)                           │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                             │
 │  ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐        │